nuzulul/webpeerjs/README.md

 # WebPEER

-WebPEER is a Decentralized P2P Network that Runs on Standard Browser.
+WebPEER is a Decentralized P2P Network in the Browser.
 It allows developers to build peer-to-peer webapps without relying on centralized servers or specialized browsers.
 Aims to return internet control back to users.

 [>DEMO<](https://nuzulul.github.io/webpeerjs/demo/chat.html)